-Likewise, neurons in the caudal anterior cingulate cortex (cACC) have been shown by fMRI to "light up" when a person experiences pain, as well as when they see someone else in pain.
-The anterior insula is also activated under similar circumstances.
+Likewise, neurons in the caudal anterior cingulate cortex (cACC) have been shown by fMRI to "

 The right tempoparietal junction (RTPJ), Prof. Baron-Cohen goes on to explain in his book, seems deeply involved with what philosophers have referred to as "the theory of mind" - that is, the process of attributing intentions to another person.

 Next to the RTPJ is the posterior superior temporal sulcus, which is a brain region that enables us to follow the direction of someone else's gaze.
 Another area key for empathy is the somatosensory cortex, which is also

 Finally, our empathy would be impaired without our network of "mirror neurons."
 This consists of the IFG and the frontal operculum (located just above the IFG), which connect with the inferior parietal lobule (IPL) and the inferior parietal sulcus (situated behind the IPL).

 Mirror neurons are brain cells that become activated when we mimic somebody else's actions.
 These are responsible for the "

 More recent findings complete the rich neuroscientific tapestry that explains why we care about other people.
 For example, Medical News Today have recently reported on a study that supports the idea that the ACC is key for the empathy circuit.

 More specifically, the study shows that the so-called subgenual ACC is activated when people "learn" to perform generous acts.